* Affiliate Links

 Pull Along Toy

 Ok, so I may have bought this one for me!
 He caught my eye on a stall at the Winchester Christmas Market and I just had to get him.
-I mean, it’s a funky wooden frog playing a xylophone!
+I mean, it’s a funky wooden frog playing the xylophone!
 As you pull him along his arms move up and down and ding the metal bars.
-I couldn’t find one online for you but there are variations on eBay.
+I couldn’t find one online for you but there are variations on eBay and there is a mouse version here on Etsy.

 Wooden Bee Toy